Measurement of interaction-dressed Berry curvature and quantum metric in solids by optical absorption: Conclusions

 In summary, we have presented a formalism of quantum metric and Berry curvature for realistic gapped materials at finite temperature and subject to many-body interactions.
 Our formalism is based on the linear response theory of charge polarization induced by polarized electric field, which recognizes the real frequency charge polarization susceptibility as the spectral functions of quantum metric and Berry curvature.
 The spectral functions are also the exciton or infrared absorption rate caused by the polarized electric field, suggesting a concrete protocol to measure these quantities even at finite temperature and in the presence of many-body interactions.
 The spectral functions integrated over frequency give the dressed Berry curvature and quantum metric at momentum ${\bf k}$, and hence experimental techniques that can measure exciton absorption rate with a momentum resolution, such as the loss of valence band spectral weight measured by trARPES, can directly detect these quantities.

 The perturbative calculation of the spectral functions is analogous to that in the theory of exciton absorption rate in semiconductors induced by minimal coupling.
 Using disordered Chern insulator as an example, we reveal that the spectral functions are significantly broadened by interactions, as expected.
 However, within the full Green's function approximation and the ladder diagrams approximation, our results suggest that the quantum geometric properties of the Chern insulator is protected by the energy gap against interactions, in the sense that the metric-curvature correspondence between Berry curvature and quantum metric remains unchanged if the energy gap is larger than the strength of the impurity scattering.
-Finally, as our formalism is broadly applicable to any semiconductors, superconductors, and topological insulators regardless of the details of the systems, we anticipate that the influence of temperature and interactions on the quantum geometric properties of any gapped material can be investigated ubiquitously within our linear response theory, which await to be explored.
+Finally, as our formalism is broadly applicable to any semiconductors, superconductors, and topological insulators, we anticipate that the influence of temperature and interactions on the quantum geometric properties of a variety of gapped material can be investigated ubiquitously within our linear response theory.
+On the other hand, we also anticipate that when combining our linear response theory with the realistic band structures obtained from first-principle calculations, a lot of technical details may arise, such as Wannierization\cite{Shin19}, which are important issues that await to be explored.

+We thank exclusively A. F. Kemper for the discussion about various aspects related to pump-probe experiments.
+W. C. is financially supported by the productivity in research fellowship from CNPq.